JeroenvO/homeassistant-cz20-badge/README.md

 ## Setup
 Make sure to put the correct settings in the app settings menu of https://webusb.hackz.one.
 Set the server ip of the mqtt server of homeassistant (usually the same ip as your homeassistant).
+Optionally set the port, username and password.
 Make sure MQTT and autodiscovery are enabled in your homeassistant config.
 Choose any device name for the device (default: cz2020) and optionally change the [discovery prefix](https://www.home-assistant.io/docs/mqtt/discovery/#discovery_prefix).